Quantum phases of bosonic chiral molecules in helicity lattices: Phase diagram

 We first examine the phase diagram for different values of $V_{LR}=V$.
 We show a representative set in Fig.~\ref{sec:PD;fig:PD1}.
 The phase diagram is particularly rich for weak dipolar repulsion $V_{LR}<U/4$ and $V/2^{2/3}<U/4$ [see Fig.~\ref{sec:PD;fig:PD1}(a)].
 Under these constraints, the on-site repulsion dominates over the long-range one, allowing both uniform and polarized configurations.
 Indeed, for small tunneling the system shows lobes of insulator phases where the occupation increases with the chemical potential.
 This results in a ladder of occupations where each sublattice is increasingly occupied [see Fig.~\ref{sec:PD;fig:n_0o02}].

 As the tunneling $t$ increases, the lattice shows a combination of insulator and superfluid phases.
 In between the insulator lobes, the lattice shows intermediate SF/MI$_{\nu}$ phases with increasing occupation, whereas it shows a complete pSF for small $\mu$.
 However, if the tunneling is large enough, the lattice shows a uniform 2SF phase.
+We note that the transition to the 2SF for $\mu=0$ in Fig.~\ref{sec:PD;fig:PD1}(a) occurs at $t/U\approx 1.0$ (beyond the scale in the figure).

 Particularly interesting are the small regions with semi-polarized superfluids (spSF).
 These correspond to phases where both enantiomer species are superfluid, but one has a larger occupation than the other.
 These regions simply connect the pSF and SF/MI phases with the uniform 2SF phase.
+The spSF phases have energy differences per site with adjacent phases up to the 10\%, with a difference of up to $\Delta E/N\approx 0.02U$ for the lower spSF phase.
+However, we stress that the Gutzwiller approach is mean-field in nature, and thus the predictions for small phases should not be considered accurate.
+In addition, polarized phases in extended Bose-Hubbard models suffer from competing metastable states~\cite{menotti_metastable_2007}.
+Therefore systems with large asymmetries between the chemical potentials might be necessary to observe an spSF phase.

-For strong dipolar repulsion between left and right enantiomers $V_{LR}>U/4$ and weak dipolar repulsion between enantiomers of the same handedness $V/2^{2/3}<U/4$, the lattice polarizes with no uniform phases [see Fig.~\ref{sec:PD;fig:PD1}(b)].
+For intermediate dipolar strengths $V_{LR}>U/4$ and $V/2^{2/3}<U/4$, the lattice polarizes with no uniform phases [see Fig.~\ref{sec:PD;fig:PD1}(b)].
 In this case, the insulator lobes simply correspond to pMI and pDW phases with increasing occupation.
 For larger tunneling, the lattice shows a pSF phase, as expected.
 However, the pDW lobes are surrounded by small pSS phases, which are not present for weaker dipolar repulsion.
 A similar behavior is obtained with extended Bose-Hubbard models~\cite{iskin_route_2011}.

 For strong dipolar repulsion between all molecules [see Fig.~\ref{sec:PD;fig:PD1}(c)] there is a complete polarization to one of the four sublattices for small tunneling.
 Therefore, all insulator lobes correspond to pDW$_\nu$ phases with increasing occupation.
 Moreover, these lobes are constrained to chemical potentials of $\nu-1<\mu/U<\nu$.
 The insulator lobes are also surrounded by a continuous pSS phase.
-However, for large tunneling the lattice still shows a 2SF phase.
+However, for large tunneling the lattice still shows a pSF phase.
 This is because the repulsion between left and right enantiomers has a stronger effect than the repulsion between enantiomers of the same handedness due to the shorter distance between left and right sites.

 To illustrate how the occupations change in the different phases, in Fig.~\ref{sec:PD;fig:n_0o02} we show average occupations for fixed tunnelings for $V=V_{LR}=0.2U$.
 The phases can be recognized by following Tables~\ref{sec:phases;table:phasesMI} and~\ref{sec:phases;table:phasesSF}.
 Note that for zero tunneling the occupations show only multiples of quarters of integers, signaling insulator phases.
 In contrast, for finite tunneling the occupations are continuous.
 This signals superfluid phases between the insulator lobes.